-A. In 2016, an individual may claim a credit for (1) 10 percent of the cost of qualified energy efficiency improvements and (2) the amount of the residential energy property expenditures paid or incurred by the taxpayer during the taxable year (subject to the overall credit limit of $500).
+A. In 2016 and 2017, an individual may claim a credit for (1) 10 percent of the cost of qualified energy efficiency improvements and (2) the amount of the residential energy property expenditures paid or incurred by the taxpayer during the taxable year (subject to the overall credit limit of $500).

 Qualified energy efficiency improvements include the following qualifying products:

 - Roofs (metal and asphalt) and roof products

 Residential energy property expenditures include the following qualifying products:

 - Water heaters (natural gas, propane or oil)

 Please note that qualifying property must meet the applicable standards in the law.

 The residential energy property credit, which expired at the end of December 2014, was extended for two years through December 2016 by the Protecting Americans from Tax Hikes Act of 2015.
 The Consolidated Appropriations Act, 2018 extended the credit through December 2017.
 The credit had previously been extended by legislation several times.
 See Notice 2013-70 (PDF) for more information on this credit as well as the credit for alternative energy equipment.
 However, please note that the law has been updated since this notice was released.

 Q. Who qualifies to claim a residential energy property credit?
 Are there limitations?